 - cookery classes

-- games and gaming (e.g. board games, chess, digital games)
+- games and gaming (such as board games, chess, digital games)

 - aerobic dance